 The zodiacal light looks like a hazy pyramid of light, extending up from your horizon.

-Maybe you’ve seen the zodiacal light in the sky and not realized it.
+You might have seen the zodiacal light in the sky and not realized it.
 Maybe you glimpsed it while driving on a highway or country road at this time of year.
 Suppose you’re driving toward the west in springtime around 90 minutes after sunset.
 You notice what you think is the lingering evening twilight, or the light of a nearby town, over the horizon.
 Instead, you might be seeing the zodiacal light.

-Note for Southern Hemisphere: Around late February through March, and into early May – for you – the zodiacal light looks like a hazy pyramid of light.
+Note for Southern Hemisphere: Around February through March, and into early May – for you – the zodiacal light looks like a hazy pyramid of light.
 It extends up from your eastern horizon before morning twilight begins.

 If you see it, let us know!
 If you capture a shot of the zodiacal light, you can submit it here at EarthSky Community Photos.